 Every year there are hundreds of reports of people crossing railway tracks or entering railway land without permission.
-Hundreds of people have died in New Zealand in the past 10 years on railway tracks, tunnels or rail bridges.
+More than 100 people have died in New Zealand in the past 10 years on railway tracks, tunnels or bridges.

 It is not only unsafe but also illegal under the Railways Act 2005 to enter railway land without permission.